flowerinthenight/zgroup/README.md

 [![main](https://github.com/flowerinthenight/zgroup/actions/workflows/main.yml/badge.svg)](https://github.com/flowerinthenight/zgroup/actions/workflows/main.yml)

 **zgroup** is a library that can manage cluster membership and member failure detection.
-It is based on the [SWIM Protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf), specifically, **SWIM+Inf.+Susp.** variant of the gossip protocol.
+It is based on the [SWIM Protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf), specifically the **SWIM+Inf.+Susp.** variant of the gossip protocol.
 Linux-only for now.

 To run locally: